Abortion in Minnesota

-Abortion in Minnesota is legal beyond fetal viability.
-The Minnesota Supreme Court ruled the Minnesota Constitution conferred a right to an abortion in 1995 and the Minnesota Legislature passed a bill in 2023 to recognize a right to reproductive freedom and preventing local units of government from limiting that right.
+Abortion in Minnesota is legal at all stages of pregnancy and is restricted only to standards of good medical practice.
+The Minnesota Supreme Court ruled the Minnesota Constitution conferred a right to an abortion in 1995 and the DFL-led Minnesota Legislature passed and Minnesota Governor Tim Walz signed into law a bill in 2023 to recognize a right to reproductive freedom and preventing local units of government from limiting that right.
+The Center for Reproductive Rights labels Minnesota as one of the most abortion-protective states in the country.

 About 10,000 abortions occur each year in the state.

 In a 2014 Pew Research Center survey, 52% of Minnesota adults said that abortion should be legal in all or most cases, while 45% said that abortion should be illegal in all or most cases.
+The 2023 American Values Atlas reported that, in their most recent survey, 67% of Minnesotans said that abortion should be legal in all or most cases.

 Background

 Abortion was a criminal offense for women by 1950.
 By 2007, the state had informed consent laws on the book.
 The state legislature passed abortion restrictions in 2011, 2012 and 2018 that were ultimately all vetoed by DFL governor Mark Dayton.

 The number of abortion clinics have been declining in recent years, going from twenty in 1982 to fourteen in 1992 to six in 2014.
 There were 10,123 legal abortions performed in 2014, and 9,861 in 2015.
 Abortion was criminally prosecuted between 1911 and 1930, resulting in 30 convictions against women in that period.

 By 2019, Minnesota was one of only two states in the nation (along with Alabama) that did not have a law that terminated parental rights of men who produced a child via rape or incest.